blueloot/godotfpscontroller/README.md

     [x] walking

-    [/] crouching
+    [x] crouching
-        ! can sometimes clip through walls

     [/] jumping
-        ! jumping near a slope will push player up the slope
+        ! trying to walk up a slope and jumping will push player up the slope.. :(

     [x] sprinting